 CO regulations permit single-game MLB wagering.
 That means you’ll be able to bet on moneylines, run lines and totals on every MLB game.

-Plus, you’ll be able to bet on multi-game MLB parlays and player and game props.
+Plus, you can bet on multi-game MLB parlays and player and game props.
 You won’t miss out on MLB futures bets, so you can wager on your favorite team to win the World Series.

 Looking at the lines posted for a typical MLB game, you’ll see several numbers beside each team and the name of the starting pitcher.
 Plus, there will be one number in the middle.